abumchisom/Wazuh-SOC-Lab-Project/README.md

 # Wazuh Cloud-Hosted SOC Lab

 This repository contains a comprehensive project report on how to build a cloud-hosted Security Operations Center (SOC) lab using Wazuh SIEM.
-The project demonstrates practical steps for deploying, configuring, and managing a modern SOC environment in the cloud, with a focus on hands-on cybersecurity monitoring and analysis.
+The project demonstrates practical steps for deploying, configuring, and managing a modern SOC environment in the cloud.

+In this project, I integrated threat intelligence using VirusTotal and automated alerts to reduce detection time and response effort.

 ---